 Level 1

-4. Make a brief 10-12 minute PowerPoint presentation at the NORA pre-conference on an approved Brain Injury or Neuro-Optometric Rehabilitation Topic
+- Make a brief 10-12 minute PowerPoint presentation with 3-5 minutes QA at the online pre-conference FNORA Level 1 Presentation Event, on an approved Brain Injury or Neuro-Optometric Rehabilitation Topic.
+This will be graded based upon the Level 1 Presentation Rubric.

 NORA Fellowship Level 1 Reference List